Gabriel Woolf

-Gabriel Woolf (born 2 October 1932) is a British film, radio and television actor.
+Gabriel Woolf (born 2 October 1932) is a British stage, film, radio and television actor.

 Career

+Woolf graduated from the Royal Academy of Dramatic Art in 1951 with a RADA Diploma.
+In the 1950s he worked in Stratford-upon-Avon in several Shakespeare plays, including Twelfth Night, Macbeth and Titus Andronicus with Laurence Olivier and Vivien Leigh, and at The Old Vic.

 Among Woolf's leading parts was his performance as the Apostle John in a frequently repeated BBC adaptation of The Man Born to Be King where he also introduced each play.

 His film roles include Sir Percival in the 1953 film, Knights of the Round Table.

 In 1975, he played Sutekh in the Doctor Who serial Pyramids of Mars.
 Woolf renewed his association with Doctor Who in 1981 by reading three novelisations of Doctor Who stories for the Royal National Institute of Blind People.
 The books were The Three Doctors, Doctor Who and the Carnival of Monsters and Doctor Who and the Loch Ness Monster, all written by Terrance Dicks.

 He joined up with the Doctor again by performing in the Big Finish Productions audio play Arrangements for War and its sequel, Thicker than Water.
 He appeared on the Pyramids of Mars DVD in a sketch called Oh Mummy: Sutekh's Story and a documentary piece titled Osiran Gothic.

 In 2005, he returned to work with the writers of Oh Mummy, appearing in the Doctor Who DVD extra Eye On Blatchford as the demented Doctor Amadeus Gowel.
 In the Magic Bullet Faction Paradox audio plays Coming to Dust (2005), The Ship of a Billion Years (2006) and Body Politic (2008), all written by Lawrence Miles, Woolf reprises his role as Sutekh.